raymondfx/TruepicSDK/iOS/README.md

 ## [API Documentation](Truepic_iOS_SDK.pdf)

+## Build 100
+1) Implemented MixPanel, now logging action to "iOS SDK" project in our MixPanel account.
+This release logs taps on
+- Next button (enabled or disabled)
+- Gallery button
+- Capture button (enabled or disabled)
+- Status area, whether opening/closing and whether camera is enabled or disabled

 ## Build 99
 1) Now the default (enabled camera) alert drawer icon and status indicator icons are turned into template images, and a brand color applied to them..